RPxGoon/3TH1C4L-MultiTool/README.md

 - **DO NOT** Copy and/or Re-Sell or Re-Publish This Tool as Your Own; It’s Not Even Worth Copying 😎
 - This project is actively being updated, ideally weekly ; Certain features may not work as intended
-- If you'd like to request a feature or report an issue/bug, please join the support server
+- If you'd like to request a feature or report an issue/bug, please join the discord server